Outdoor Odysseys

 Harvey Maps

 This map publisher might not provide the same coverage as the OS, but its mountain area maps are worthy additions to the marketplace.
 Their SuperWalker series covers many mountain areas in their native Scotland as well as England, Wales and Ireland.
-These maps come in plastic wallets and have a level of waterproofing applied to them; I had gone out on a damp muggy midge-infested day spent around Kinlochleven and it wasn’t the worst for wear after its ordeal.
+These maps come in plastic wallets and have a level of waterproofing applied to them; I had gone out on a damp, muggy midge-infested day spent around Kinlochleven, and it wasn’t the worst for wear after its ordeal.
 You won’t find things like field boundaries shown, but the general presentation is far more punchy than what you get from the OS.
 I certainly find them usable and, in the case of Eire, they probably produce the clearest mapping for areas such as the MacGillycuddy’s Reeks, the Wicklow mountains and Connemara.
-Prior to OSi’s expansion of their 1:25000 range, Harvey maps would have been what you used if you wanted larger-scale maps than what the OSi offered.
+Before OSi’s expansion of their 1:25000 range, Harvey maps would have been what you used if you wanted larger-scale maps than what the OSi offered.

 Himalayan Map House

-It may feel out of my league somewhat but I am being introduced to the dramatic mountain landscapes of Nepal by Kev Reynold’s Abode of the Gods.
+It may feel out of my league somewhat, but I am being introduced to the dramatic mountain landscapes of Nepal by Kev Reynold’s Abode of the Gods.
 Curiosity also has me wondering about maps, if only to see where everything mentioned in the book is to be found.
-As well as National Geographic, these Nepalese operation produces some and they have distributors in selected other countries like the U.K. too.
+As well as National Geographic, these Nepalese operation produces some, and they have distributors in selected other countries like the U.K. too.
 The chosen scale often is 1:50000, but there are others so doing a check of your own does no harm.

 IGA